Feature Representation in Deep Metric Embeddings: Future Work

 \section{Future Work}

-} Although there are many areas in which future work can be conducted, the area of most relevance resides in the application of the knowledge and techniques demonstrated in this experimental study upon embeddings generated for a diverse collection of tasks.

-Embeddings created for any purpose may contain inherent information which could be then used to perform sub-discriminative tasks through zero-shot learning.
-Speech recognition is one of many possible areas in which these principles can be applied.
-For example, spectrograms of voices can be represented as embeddings and through the use of an unsupervised learning algorithm it may be possible to accurately identify disparate speakers.
+The most relevant area concerning future work is applying the techniques developed in this study to embeddings created by other data.
+Embeddings created for any purpose may contain inherent information that could be used to perform sub-discriminative tasks through near zero-shot learning.
+Speech recognition is one of many possible areas where these principles can be applied.
+For example, spectrograms of voices can be represented as embeddings, and through the use of an unsupervised learning algorithm, it may be possible to identify disparate speakers accurately.
+Utilising more robust and clearly labelled datasets in future experiments could improve results and produce more sound conclusions.
+Setting rigid boundaries on continuous attributes may have negatively affected impacted results, although the theory behind this work holds true, despite the limitations of performing binary classification on continuous attributes.
+A more in-depth computational analysis, alongside the deployment of the lightweight framework discussed in \ref{sec5} on network edge devices, could aid in the development of low-cost, low-power-consuming facial recognition systems.